-- 2.1.2 Highlight the obligations of all organs of state to take biodiversity considerations into account in terms of NEMA. - 2.1.3 Explain who the intended users of the plan are. - 2.1.4 Emphasise that the plan is the official reference for biodiversity priorities to be taken into account in land-use planning and decision-making by all sectors. - 2.1.5 Give a brief description of what the plan can and cannot do, including any highlights about the strengths and weaknesses of this particular plan. - 2.1.6 State the area of the bioregion which it covers i.e. which district, metropolitan and/or local municipalities it covers (see Chapter 1 above for the approach to follow to determine the boundary of a bioregion). - 2.1.7 State whether it replaces any previous published bioregional plan(s) for any of the municipalities it covers. - 2.1.8 State on which systematic biodiversity plan(s) it is based, including when and by whom the systematic biodiversity plan was undertaken, with relevant contact details. - 2.1.9 Give full references for the technical reports that describe the methodology and techniques used in the relevant systematic biodiversity plan(s). - 2.1.10 Explain how the plan is consistent with NEMA principles, the Biodiversity Act, the NBF and relevant international agreements. - 2.1.11 Explain how the plan supports the principles of integrated development planning and sustainable development, and how it does not conflict with IDPs and SDFs in the region concerned or other relevant plans such as EIPs and EMPs.
+2.1.2 Highlight the obligations of all organs of state to take biodiversity considerations into account in terms of NEMA.
+2.1.3 Explain who the intended users of the plan are.
+2.1.4 Emphasise that the plan is the official reference for biodiversity priorities to be taken into account in land-use planning and decision-making by all sectors, and that it supercedes previous non-published spatial biodiversity plans (such as the NSBA 2004) as well as previously published bioregional plans for the area.
+2.1.5 Give a brief description of what the plan can and cannot do, including any highlights about the strengths and weaknesses of this particular plan.
+2.1.6 State the area of the bioregion which it covers i.e. which district, metropolitan and/or local municipalities it covers (see Chapter 1 above for the approach to follow to determine the boundary of a bioregion).
+2.1.7 State whether it replaces any previous published bioregional plan(s) for any of the municipalities it covers.
+2.1.8 State on which systematic biodiversity plan(s) it is based, including when and by whom the systematic biodiversity plan was undertaken, with relevant contact details.
+2.1.9 Give full references for the technical reports that describe the methodology and techniques used in the relevant systematic biodiversity plan(s).
+2.1.10 Explain how the plan is consistent with NEMA principles, the Biodiversity Act, the NBF and relevant international agreements.
+2.1.11 Explain how the plan supports the principles of integrated development planning and sustainable development, and how it does not conflict with IDPs and SDFs in the region concerned or other relevant plans such as EIPs and EMPs.